jmschrei/pomegranate/README.md

 Bayesian Networks introduc a new distribution, the ConditionalDiscreteDistribution.
 This distribution takes in (1) a dictionary where each nested layer refers to the values one of the distributions it is dependent on takes and (2) a list of the  distribution objects it is dependent on in the order of the nesting in the dictionary.
 In the Monty Hall example, the monty distribution is dependent on both the guest and the prize distributions in that order.
 The first layer of nesting accounts for what happens when the guest chooses various doors, and the second layer indicates what happens when the prize is actually behind a certain door, for each of the 9 possibilities.

 In order to reproduce the final result, we need to take advantage of the forward-backward/sum-product algorithm.
 This algorithm allows the network to calculate posterior probabilities for each distribution in the network when as distributions get clamped to certain values.
-This means we do not need perfect information to do inference with Bayesian networks.
 This is done in pomegranate by feeding in a dictionary of state names and their associated values, and running `forward_backward`.

+Lets say that the guest chooses door 'A'. guest becomes an observed variable, while both prize and monty are hidden variables.

 ```
 observations = { 'guest' : 'A' }